manggic/CodeEvolutionNextJs/README.md

 9. Static generation with getStaticProps for data fetching and getStaticPaths for dynamic pages seems like a really good approach to a wide variety of app in production

+- Issue

+1. The build time is proportional to the number of pages in the app example :
+   1. A page takes 100ms to build
+   2. E-commerce app with 100 products takes 10 sec to build
+   3. E-commerce app with 100,000 products takes > 2.5 hours to build
+   4. It's not just the time , there are cost implication as well
+   5. The problem only get worse with more product you add to the system as every new page increases the overall build time
+2. A page once generated, can contain stale data till the time you rebuild the app 1.E-commerce app is not an application which u can build and deploy once in a while.
+   Product details, expecially product prices can vary everyday.

 ### Server Side Rendering

 - getStaticProps